Rural Assistance Nepal

 Garimudi, Dolakha, is a village in the foothills of the Himalayas about 150km east of Kathmandu.
 This village is mainly populated by poor Tamang farmers and Dalits, the lowest caste and most underprivileged people in the country.
 The village has electricity and a road has been extended to the village.
 The people here mainly live from subsistence farming and some work as porters.

 Deusa, Solukhumbu is a village further to the east, about 185km from Kathmandu, in the lower foothills of the Everest area.
 Well away from the main trekking routes, this area is very poor and backward, and receives no benefit from tourism in the Everest area a few days' walk north.
-There is no electricity at this village.
+Until 2013, there was no electricity at this village.
 The majority of the people here are Thulung Rai who survive mainly on subsistence farming and seasonal work as porters in the Everest area.
+Ramen is part of Deusa VDC, a poorer hamlet where many homes still do not have any electricity.

-Madhela, Bardia close to the gates of Bardia National Park, Shree Jagadamba Higher Secondary School is a large school with over 1,700 students from class 1 to 12 and many classes have over 100 students.
+Madhela, Bardia close to Bardia National Park: Shree Jagadamba Higher Secondary School is a large school with over 1,700 students from class 1 to 12 and many classes have over 100 students.
 Close to the largest national park in southern Nepal, tigers rub shoulders with wild elephants and one-horned rhinos (all endangered species) and the school has an active eco-club that raises awareness about the importance of the environment of its own students, as well as to schools throughout the district.

 Manthali, Ramechapp is in eastern Nepal, not far from Dolakha on the way to the Everest area.
 A poor hill district, the communities here have been working at saving credit schemes for the past 30 years or so.
 The Tamekoshi Cooperative Hospital at Manthali, the district headquarters is supported by the local people and works with the government health services in the district, also providing valuable out-reach services to healthposts and clinics in the more remote areas of the district.